 Lastpass has a cool feature in case of death!
 If you log in from the website there’s a button on the bottom called “Emergency Access”.
 You give them the email address of someone.
 Then, if that person requests your password they send you an email.
 If you don’t deny them access within some time period (you get to set that) then the person requesting access will be able to get into your password vault.

 In my business, data security for your financial files is very important.
 I am not allowed to send your private information through email as an unencrypted PDF attachment.
 After some false starts, we now use ShareFile as a secure portal where we can leave each other documents.
 You can upload documents to me just by clicking on my permanent link (see below), but for me to leave you documents we’ll need to set you up with your own folder in ShareFile.
-It’s super easy: I’ve bought enough licenses for all my current clients so just ask.
+It’s super easy: I’ve bought enough licenses for all my current people so just ask.
 I’ll send you an email invitation with a temporary link.
 You login with your email address and then you’ll pick your own password.

 I use two generic Sharefile Portals for people who don’t yet have their own folders (or just want to use the link they see handy):